OpenFOAM-cp/OpenFOAM_com/README.md

 ## OpenFOAM Trademark

-OpenCFD Ltd grants use of its OpenFOAM trademark by Third Parties on a licence basis.
-ESI Group and OpenFOAM Foundation Ltd are currently permitted to use the Name and agreed Domain Name.
+OpenCFD Ltd grants use of its OpenFOAM trademark by third parties on a license basis.
+ESI Group and OpenFOAM Foundation Ltd are currently permitted to use the name and agreed domain name.
 For information on trademark use, please refer to the
 [trademark policy guidelines][link trademark].

 Please [contact OpenCFD](http://www.openfoam.com/contact) if you have any questions about the use of the OpenFOAM trademark.

-Violations of the Trademark are monitored, and will be duly prosecuted.
+Violations of the trademark are monitored, and will be duly prosecuted.

 ## Using OpenFOAM